 2. Unsolved Mysteries of India: The abandoned village of Kuldhara, Rajasthan

-Abandoned towns and villages have to be one of the most mysterious things about India.
+Abandoned towns and villages have to be one of the most creepy things about India.
 What you often find about the mysterious places in India is that there is so man stories much told and retold regarding their history.
 It all overlaps to a point where you can’t quite get to the bottom of what happened: these unsolved mysteries of India are truly fascinating.

 There are actually many ruins in this region.
 These are often best explored with a motorbike and camping gear.
 Though, you would have to be made of tough stuff to sleep after hearing about all the paranormal activity surrounding Kuldhara.